-This parameter always needs to be set when workflow e-mails and an external web application server (e.g. Tomcat) are to be used.
+The parameter URL always needs to be set in case of one of the above mentioned applications (for example workflow e-mails) and an external web application server (e.g. Tomcat) are to be used.

 The following parameters also need to be set in this case.
 The values are appended to the automatically determined URL or to the URL defined by the URL parameter and taken into account when a connection is being established.